 “The plight of Native Americans is not well known in this country, but you have a people who are suffering,” he continued, “People who in many cases are seeing life expectancy the equivalent of a Third World developing country, a people where healthcare is extremely inadequate, educational opportunities are limited…We will respect their sovereignty and will respect the treaties that have been signed with them.
 We will treat them as full partners rather than as subordinates.
 They need to have a say in the future of their communities in a way that they don’t have right now.
 Their health-care system right now is totally inadequate, not well funded, not well staffed, and that has got to change.
 So there’s some very concrete things that a president who wants to work with the Native American people can accomplish.”

 How else has this issue come into play?

-The proposed Keystone XL pipeline would be built across Indian country.
-This does not have the consent of those peoples to be built and would have negative effects.
+The proposed Keystone XL and Dakota Access pipelines would be built across Native American lands.
+Occupants of the land haven’t consented to the construction of the Keystone XL Pipeline, and many believe it would have negative effects on the area.
 Learn about some of the potentially damaging effects of the Keystone XL pipeline here.

 Where does Bernie stand on the Keystone XL pipeline?

 What’s the latest on the Keystone XL pipeline?

 The Keystone XL Pipeline is operating in some areas, but it hasn’t been completed yet.
 There have been several reported leaks in the Keystone XL Pipeline, including in South Dakota and more recently in Missouri.
 The Missouri leakage required an emergency shutdown to deal with the spill.

 On January 24, 2017, President Donald Trump took action intended to permit the Pipeline’s completion.
 This was met with numerous court filings.
 Court cases continue to delay construction of the Keystone XL Pipeline.